 Access to MySQL

-Access-to-MySQL is a powerful and reliable tool to migrate Microsoft Access databases to MySQL server.
-The program has high performance due to direct connection to source and destination databases (it does not use ODBC or any other middleware software).
-Command line support allows to script, automate and schedule the conversion process.
+Access-to-MySQL is a powerful and reliable tool to migrate databases from MS Access to MySQL, MariaDB or Percona server.
+Support for command line arguments allows to script, automate and schedule the conversion process.

 If you are using Virtual Server hosting you probably have no sufficient privileges to create new databases on the target MySQL server.
 For this case we recommend the following approach:

 When you complete these steps, the entire contents of source MS Access database will be imported into the specified MySQL database.